Skip to content

 • Session levels are identified on Janus (Asian/Euro/NA ranges)

-• Volume Oracle spikes are observed near session levels
+• Volume Oracle regime and signals are observed near session levels

 • Pentarch NanoFlow crosses are monitored for directional confirmation

-• Entries often occur promptly when confluence appears
+• Setups often identified promptly when confluence appears

 • Targets commonly include Daily VWAP or opposite session level

-• Exits typically occur within 5-15 bars (quick scalping timeframe)
+• Analysis typically complete within 5-15 bars (short-term timeframe)

 Augury Grid + Pentarch + Janus Atlas

-Why it works: - Augury Grid = Scan 8 symbols for MACD crosses with confluence - Pentarch = Confirm events on selected symbol - Janus Atlas = Entry/exit levels
+Why it works: - Augury Grid = Scan 7 symbols × 3 TFs for quality signals - Pentarch = Confirm events on selected symbol - Janus Atlas = Entry/exit levels

 Common workflow pattern: